Princess Cruises: 1974–1987: P&O acquires Princess

 A part-time addition to the Princess fleet was the former Swedish transatlantic liner Kungsholm, purchased by P&O from Flagship Cruises in 1978, and then restyled and rebuilt in Bremen as Sea Princess.
 She was initially based in Australia as a P&O ship until 1981 when her role there was taken over by Oriana.
 After that, she alternated between P&O and Princess colours as she moved between fleets.
 Sea Princess returned to the P&O UK fleet permanently and in 1995 and was renamed MV Victoria to allow a then-new Princess ship to be named Sea Princess.

 In 1981, Princess began calling at the cruise line's first private Caribbean destination, Palm Island in the Grenadines.

 The first P&O Princess Cruises purpose-built cruise ship was Royal Princess, christened by Princess Diana in 1984, she was the largest new British passenger ship in a decade, and one of the first, if not the first, ships to completely dispense with interior cabins.
 The ship served in P&O Cruises fleet as Artemis until 2011.

 In 1986, P&O Princess Cruises acquired Tour Alaska, which operated on the Alaska Railroad.
 Based in Anchorage, Alaska, Princess Tours now operates ten luxury railcars with full-service scenic tours of Denali (formerly Mount McKinley) and can accommodate over 700 passengers per day.
 That same year, Princess unveiled Princess Bay, located at Saline Bay on the Caribbean island of Mayreau.
 Princess Bay was the cruise line's second private island resort, replacing Palm Island, and was marketed as "every castaway's first choice," primarily featured on the cruise line's Caribbean itineraries from San Juan, Puerto Rico, but is now no longer a Princess private resort.

-Sitmar Cruises acquisition, fleet expansion
+1988–1994: Sitmar acquisition, Princess Cays

 P&O Princess Cruises acquired Sitmar Line in 1988 and transferred all of its major tonnage to Princess, including three cruise ships then under construction.
 Dawn Princess and Fair Princess were both ex-Cunard, and the former Sitmar Fairsky became Princess's Sky Princess.
 The first of the three new Sitmar ships came into the Princess brand in 1989 as Star Princess, the largest British exclusively cruising ship.
 Two 70,000 GT cruise ships designed originally by famed architect Renzo Piano entered service in 1990 as Crown Princess and Regal Princess, bringing Princess's fleet up to ten deluxe cruise ships.
 This greatly enlarged the Princess fleet by eventually adding six ships, making it a major competitor with the other Caribbean cruise lines.